 If the bar is higher for consumers to leave their home and go to a theater, why not bring the theater to consumers?

 Consider that in addition to the high cost of a movie ticket and the inconvenience of leaving the home, there are meaningful expenses for the consumer in going to the theater way over-priced concessions, parking, $5 per gallon of gas and often times babysitting.

-We feel that the movie going public and Indie Film fans are leveraging their in-home technology while reducing a wide array of non-movie costs, with the VOD technology at very high standards currently, and improving every day.
+We feel that the movie-going public and Indie Film fans are leveraging their in-home technology while reducing a wide array of non-movie costs, with the VOD technology at very high standards currently, and improving every day.

 In addition, the collapse of the window between theatrical and home entertainment has been quite successful for an array of independent films and filmmakers alike.

-In keeping with this trend, major film festivals such as the Sundance Film Festival, Tribeca Film Festival and locally, the Erie International Film Festival are now bringing both the worldwide exposure to Filmmaker’s projects, and the virtual theatre experience of Indie Film to the world.
+In keeping with this trend, major film festivals such as the Sundance Film Festival, Tribeca Film Festival and locally, the Erie International Film Festival are now bringing both the worldwide exposure to Filmmaker’s projects and the virtual theatre experience of Indie Film to the world.

-The virtual theatre is the next step in the evolution of independent film screening, and the future of film festivals.
+The virtual theatre is the next step in the evolution of independent film screening and the future of film festivals.
 More and more festivals are now screening films online these days, and even the big festivals such as the Sundance Film Festival and the Tribeca Film Festival are now screening films online.

 Festivals are moving to the online platform because of many reasons, including that it allows for so much more exposure for the films.
-It is expected that, just like the extinction of the 35mm projectors that were replaced with digital, one day in the not too distant future all film festivals will screen almost exclusively online, with only few live presentations, if any.
+It is expected that, just like the extinction of the 35mm projectors that were replaced with digital, one day in the not too distant future all film festivals will screen almost exclusively online, with only a few live presentations, if any.